-Before I tell you about the pizza menu I’ll give you some background.
+Before I tell you about the pizza menu, I’ll give you some background.
 Homeslice began in 2011 by Ry Jessup who had previously worked for Caravan as a pizza chef.
-He decided to head off with a mobile wood fired oven to various events from London Fields Brewery to Kerb, Street Feast and Frieze.
-In 2012 Ry landed a residency at the Kings Cross Filing Station thanks to his super tasty pizzas.
-So you could say that Ry really has road tested his pizzas and done his market research on which flavour combinations the punters loved.
+He decided to head off in a mobile wood-fired oven to various events from London Fields Brewery to Kerb, Street Feast and Frieze.
+In 2012, Ry landed a residency at the Kings Cross Filing Station thanks to his super tasty pizzas.
+So you could say that Ry has road-tested his pizzas and done his market research on which flavour combinations the punters loved.

 What a Massive Wood Fire Oven

 It was when Ry met Mark Wogan that things took off.
 Mark is the son of Sir Terry Wogan, and he previously worked as executive chef at The Groucho Club.
 With Mark’s brother Alan coming on board to help with the administration side, they had the dream team in place.
 In 2013, they launched their first small restaurant in Neal’s Yard Covent Garden and were slowly building their empire.
 Fitzrovia is their other establishment and Shoreditch will be soon.

 Perfect Pizza Pieces